Generic Name: ampicillin sodium and sulbactam sodium

 Therapy may be instituted prior to obtaining the results from bacteriological and susceptibility studies when there is reason to believe the infection may involve any of the beta-lactamase producing organisms listed above in the indicated organ systems.
 Once the results are known, therapy should be adjusted if appropriate.

-To reduce the development of drug-resistant bacteria and maintain effectiveness of Unasyn and other antibacterial drugs, Unasyn should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain effectiveness of Unasyn and other antibacterial drugs, Unasyn should be used only to treat infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 - Efficacy for this organism in this organ system was studied in fewer than 10 infections.